My Aged Care letters

 Letter

-After your funding got approved, the final letter you'll receive is called the Assignment Letter.
+After your funding got approved, the final letter you will receive is called the Assignment Letter.
 This letter details that your funding allocation has been confirmed, and everything is ready to go!

-In this letter, you'll also find your referral code.
-It's important to keep this referral code, as you’ll need it to sign up with a Home Care provider within 56 days of receiving this final letter!
+In this letter, you will also find your referral code.
+It is important to keep this referral code, as you will need it to sign up with a home care provider within 56 days of receiving this final letter!

 Your Referral Code is